moradian/ez/README.md

 }
 ```

-As you may have found out
+As you may have noticed

 1. Controller class names MUST be postfixed with "Controller".
 2. Controller class names MUST be matched case, not camel cased.